usha2119manne/hugo-starter-netlify-cms/content/_index.md

 ---
-title: "Hi There"
+title: Hi There
-blurb: "Welcome to your new Hugo site."
+blurb: Welcome to your new Hugo site.
 section:
-    heading: "A Subsection"
+  heading: Demo Sub section
-    text: "You can put even more content in here."
+  text: Demo modal here

 ---